 Scope creep can also occur when contracts do not account for complications that may arise in the fulfillment process.
-It is impossible to plan effectively for every possible incident, especially when a 3PL is working with dozens of stakeholders, each with their own internal system.
+It is impossible to plan effectively for every possible incident, especially when a forwarder is working with dozens of stakeholders, each with their own internal systems.
 However, failing to draft a contingency plan and remediation workflow for common problems will multiply the effects of scope creep on a contract timeline.
-The complexity inherent to a 3PL's handling of a diverse customer needs means that challenges can arise at any scale and with any organizational division or trading partner--from customs brokers and warehouses to ocean and trucking carriers.
-A minor change in customer requirements can cause unanticipated consequences in defining scope.
-On the other hand, large-scale challenges can have an even more significant impact on scope creep.
+The complexity of working with forwarding stakeholders means that challenges can arise at any scale and with any trading partner--from customs brokers to ocean and trucking carriers.
+Something as minor as an incompatibility between a trucking firm's equipment and a warehouse provider can cause supply chain reconfigurations and impact the RFP proposal's fuel estimate.
+On the other hand, largescale challenges can have an even more significant impact on scope creep.
 Recurring macro-level issues in contract fulfillment include illness, strikes, poor weather conditions, and a wide variety of malfunctions.
 These increasingly frequent troubles stall manufacturing and production, delay transport, and may even halt sales for certain goods.
-These risks are compounded in the third-party logistics sphere, where on-boarding often takes place in an interdependent global ecosystem.
+These risks are compounded in the freight forwarding industry, where on-boarding often takes place in an interdependent global ecosystem.

 One explanation for contract delays comes from a phenomenon known as the network effect.
-When on-boarding a customer, 3PLs use limited resources to manage dozens, if not hundreds, of trading partners and internal players.
-The network effect suggests that each time the 3PL coordinates with a new partner or offers a new service, the likelihood of delays increases.
+When on-boarding a customer, freight forwarders use limited resources to manage dozens, if not hundreds, of trading partners.
+The network effect suggests that each time the freight forwarder coordinates with a new partner, the likelihood of delays increases.
 Whether the player is a customs broker, road carrier, or warehouse operator, the communication network's complexity continues to increase.

-With these risks in mind, be sure to include contingency planning as a core element of your contract.
-Answer questions such as, "Who will transport the finished goods if the 3PL's trucking company is on strike...or files for bankruptcy protection?"
-Ultimately, it is crucial to know who is liable for a contingency situation.
+With these risks in mind, be sure to include contingency planning as a core element of your customer on-boarding workflow.
+Answer questions such as, "Who will transport the finished goods if the forwarder's trucking company is on strike... or files for bankruptcy protection?"
+Ultimately, it is crucial to know who is liable for a contingency situation, with the process, stages, tasks, roles and owners well defined.
 If the responsibility lies with your organization, you can plan effectively without missing a beat and maximize your protection against scope creep.
 However, if the requirement remains unclear (see Cause #1), then the determination of liability can cause cascading delays that ruin your days in the black.

-Recommendation: Before on-boarding a customer, review and agree to a contingency plan and remediation workflow where all stakeholders accept the process for working through unexpected events.
+Recommendation: Before on-boarding a customer, review and agree to a contingency plan and remediation workflow where all stakeholders accept the process for working through unexpected events and better yet, embed the workflow in your customer on-boarding platform.
 Several steps should be adhered to in the negotiation of a contingency plan.
 Begin by assessing all possible risks, paying attention to weaknesses that have caused past conflicts.
 Then, suggest several options that will be mutually agreeable to all parties involved and reach a consensus around the preferred solution.
 If a problem does arise, then a well-planned remediation workflow will be critical to reducing delays.
 For the most success, a path for escalation must be defined before on-boarding begins.
 When remediation becomes necessary, commit to full transparency and accountability.
-Work towards finding a solution that will satisfy stakeholders and be sustainable in the long-term.
+Work towards finding a solution that will satisfy stakeholders and be sustainable long-term.
 After remediation ends, take time to learn from mistakes and implement proactive measures to reduce risk going forward.